The NEW Foodie Box!

 The food culture of Iceland has despite it's "rotten-shark-sheephead" reputation become quite a thing thanks to what many attribute to the "New-Nordic" cuisine awakening.

 This box gives you an insight into some unique and classic Icelandic delicacies with 2 great (and different) cook books.
-All the foodstuff included in the box is quality produce from the daily caught and air dried cod that our suppliers deliver, to the arctic thyme that is handpicked off mountain slopes in the Icelandic highlands.
+All the foodstuff included in the box is quality produce from the daily caught and air dried cod that our suppliers deliver, to the arctic thyme, handpicked off mountain slopes in the Icelandic highlands.

-Icelandic cuisine is definitely worth looking into and this box gives a peek into that sort to speak, and shipping is on us!
-Use the code: FOODY2021 at checkout!
+Icelandic cuisine is definitely worth looking into and this box gives a peek into that sort to speak.

 These items are included: